Tumor necrosis factor-alpha inhibitors and mycobacterial infections

 - Geisel School of Medicine at Dartmouth

-However, multiple complications and adverse effects of targeted TNF-alpha inhibition have been identified.
+However, multiple potential complications and adverse effects of targeted TNF-alpha inhibition have been identified.
 These include:

 ●Other infections (bacterial, viral, and fungal)